ashish0kumar/windots/README.md

 # 🍙 dotfiles
-Welcome to my dotfiles repository!
-This repository contains my configuration files to create a visually appealing and highly customized setup on Windows 11 with WSL2.
+Welcome to my dotfiles repo!
+This repository contains my config files to create a visually appealing and highly customized setup on Windows 11 with WSL2.

 ## ✨ Features